 Set out by narrowing down on the issue that you want to tackle.
 Identifying the problem area will help you decide on the kind of website heatmap you should be considering.

 Setting a goal also makes your analysis of the heatmap data simpler and focused.
-For example, you want to know how visitors are clicking and interacting with the various elements on your pricing page.
+For example, you want to know how visitors click and interact with the various elements on your pricing page.
 A click tracking heatmap will be the right one to set up here.

 Conversion rate optimization (CRO) technology, strategies, and practices have advanced over the last few years.
 It has led to a jump in the number of free and paid tools for heatmapping.
 Make sure to do detailed research before finalizing a tool.
 It should match your requirements, allow you to segment traffic, have the right technical infrastructure, and offer comprehensive reporting.

-Analyzing a heatmap gives you actionable insights about the visitor’s interaction on the page.
+Analyzing a heatmap gives you actionable insights into the visitor’s interaction on the page.
 Your approach should depend on your goal and the kind of heatmap you’ve used.
-Here’s a quick summary.
+Here's how various heatmap work:

 While analyzing click maps, you should focus on the click trends on CTAs, images, and other links.
 Make a note if the visitors are missing the crucial CTAs that are important for conversion.
-If you notice your website visitors are clicking on non-hyperlinked elements, you should understand that they expect more information (and hence a clickthrough) there.
+If you notice your website visitors are clicking on non-hyperlinked elements, you should understand that they expect more information (hence a clickthrough).

 With scroll maps, start with reviewing the average fold position.
 It is the part of the webpage that your visitors can see without scrolling.
 It helps you identify the actual top fold of your page to ensure most of the critical information falls within it.
 Check the percentage of visitors who scroll or don’t scroll beyond a particular section.
 It can help you determine the ideal page length.
 The scroll map insights essentially help you with a better placement of essential elements on the webpage.